Jacko Gill: Career

 On 7 July 2011 at the 2011 World Youth Championships in Athletics in Lille Métropole, France, Gill won the gold medal by 4m with a World Youth Best Performance of 24.35m, which he subsequently improved later that year with a throw of 24.45m in Auckland on 12 December.

-In 2013 Gill broke the Oceania Junior Record with 22.32m at Brisbane, Australia on 20 July and then with 22.54m at the North Shore, Auckland on 4 August.
+On 20 July 2013 Gill broke the Oceania Junior Record with 22.32m at Brisbane, Australia.
+He surpassed this with 22.54m at the North Shore, Auckland on 4 August.
 On 18 August, also at the North Shore in Auckland, he threw 23.00 to break the World Junior Record.

 On 25 June 2014 in Rarotonga, Gill improved his personal best to 20.70m in winning the shot put title at the 2014 Oceania Area Championships in Athletics.

 Personal life

 Gill's father, Walter, is a former discus thrower and national shot-put champion, and his mother, Nerida, is a former discus thrower.
 He attended Takapuna Grammar School until 2010.
-Jacko was the subject of a "feature" interview for the IAAF's March 2013 monthly on-line newsletter, in which he said he had a keen interest in the shot from an early age: “Since about 10 years old I've decided to write all of my lifting programs and schedules for my training.
+Jacko was the subject of a "feature" interview for the IAAF's March 2013 monthly on-line newsletter, in which he said he had a keen interest in the shot from an early age: "Since about 10 years old I've decided to write all of my lifting programs and schedules for my training.
 I didn't really fit in well at gyms, so I decided to do all weights in our garage at home.
 I enjoy weight-lifting, power-lifting mainly, so will lift for around four hours a day, and throw only a couple of times per week. " He also said that his athletic "hero" is Ricky Bruch, a former Discus World record-holder from Sweden.

 Coaching

 Gill was coached by Didier Poppé during the years of his World Youth and World Junior Championships campaigns.
-In late 2012 he changed coaches and trained under the direction of former New Zealand shot champion Courtney Ireland.
-He is now coached principally by Kirsten Hellier.
+In late 2012 he began training under the direction of former New Zealand shot champion Courtney Ireland and was later coached by Kirsten Hellier.